-This large lamp is one of the masterpieces of Jerusalem’s Bezalel School of Arts and Crafts, the first modern design school for Jewish ritual objects.
-Such an impressive lamp would be appropriate for either a synagogue or a wealthy home.
-The lamp takes the form of the menorah, the seven-branched lamp stand of the wilderness tabernacle of the Israelites and Second Temple in Jerusalem.
-However, two more branches have been added to allow for the required eight lights of Hanukkah plus the central server light (shamash).
-The eight lights commemorate the miracle of Hanukkah: when the Temple plundered by the Greeks was rededicated, there was only enough consecrated oil for the eternal flame in the Temple to burn for one day, but the oil burned for eight days until a fresh supply of consecrated oil could be obtained.
+This large lamp is one of the masterpieces of Jerusalem’s Bezalel School of Arts and Crafts, the first modern design school of Jewish ritual objects.
+A lamp such as this one would have been used in a public synagogue or a private, wealthy household.
+This lamp takes the form of the menorah, the seven-branched lampstand of the ancient wilderness Tabernacle or mishkan, according to the description in the book of Exodus, and the Temple in Jerusalem.
+However, two more branches have been added to the Hanukkiah (Hanukkah menorah) to allow for the required eight lights of Hanukkah, plus the shamash, or central server light.
+The eight lights commemorate the miracle of Hanukkah: when the Temple plundered by the Greek Assyrians was rededicated, there was only enough of a special oil for the eternal flame in the Temple to burn for one day, but the oil burned for eight days until a fresh supply of sacred oil could be made.

 tags: symmetry, balance, function, meaning, pattern

 - Read an article about the role and symbolism of light.

 - Read an article about the artist Ze’ev Raban and his work.

 - Learn about the Arch of Titus.

 Resources for Students:

 - Compare the Standing Hanukkah Lamp with two other lamps made by Ze’ev Raban: Lamp 1 and Lamp 2.